industrial-asset-hub/asset-link-sdk/docs/bootstrap.md

 [...]
 ```

-This registers the asset link as **custom-asset-link** in the registry provided by your gateway, e.g. the IAH Asset Gateway.
+This registers the Asset Link as **custom-asset-link** in the registry provided by your gateway, e.g. the IAH Asset Gateway.
-The asset link starts a gRPC server on your machine on port 8080.
-The example asset link creates a device whenever a
+The Asset Link starts a gRPC server on your machine on port 8080.
+The example Asset Link creates a device whenever a
 discovery is started via the gRPC interface or the CLI.

 > Security remark:\